French Teachers' Program

-This two-week program, taught entirely in French, is designed for both core French and French immersion teachers or teacher candidates.
+This two-week program, taught entirely in French, is designed for both French teachers (Core, Extended, Immersion) or teacher candidates.
 Different approaches to teaching, various methodologies, classroom activities, the CEFR (Common European Framework of Reference for Languages) including

 Whether you are a recent graduate or have been teaching French for a number of years, this program, held in a 100% francophone environment at one of the most renowned French immersion schools, is a great way to expand and enhance your skills and professional development.
 Successful participants will receive a certificate in teaching Intensive French.

 Click here to view the course outline for FRENCH 2170B.
 This course is taught entirely in French so participants must have at least a high-intermediate level of proficiency in French.

 - Ontario teachers only: FSL Program and School Board

 - Accommodation requirements, including allergies and dietary restrictions